chivandikwa/gatsby-casper/src/content/General Standards and Practices.md

 ✅ **DO** use consistent naming conventions.
 Consistent naming conventions can help make your code more readable and easier to understand, so it's important to establish clear naming conventions and stick to them throughout your codebase.

-✅ **DO** apply a library developers mindset on any task that you pick up.
+✅ **DO** apply a library developer mindset on any task that you pick up.

 This means thinking about the code you're writing as a potential reusable library that can be used by others in the future, rather than just a one-off solution to a particular problem.

 To apply this principle effectively, you should consider whether the code you're writing has good potential for reuse.
-If so, it may be worth extracting it into a library, either as part of an existing library like NetUtilities, or as a new library in its own repository, like the HubSpot Client implementation mentioned in the principle.
+If so, it may be worth extracting it into a library.

 To determine whether code has good reuse potential, you should consider a few key factors.
 One important factor is the level of abstraction in the code - code that is highly abstracted and modular is generally easier to reuse in different contexts.
 You should also consider the specific problem domain that the code is addressing - code that solves a common problem or performs a common task may be more likely to be reused than code that addresses a very specific, niche problem.